meaganfoster/bios611-projects-fall-2019-mlfoste1/Project1/src/data/Final_UMD_df.md

   xlab("Family Size") +
   ggtitle('Family Size Distribution')
 ```

+One of the most notable changes is the declining proportion of family households and the rise in single-person households.
+In 1970, 81 percent of all households were family households, but this was down to 68 percent by 2003. -PRB

+The retreat from marriage and the general aging of the population are increasing the number of single-person households.
+Americans are waiting longer to get married, if they choose to marry at all.
+Married couples are more likely to get divorced than they were in the 1970s.
+More of America's elderly live alone after the death of a spouse.
+In 2003, 26 percent of all U.S. households consisted of just one person, compared with 17 percent in 1970 (see figure).
+Many European countries have seen a similar rise in single-person households for similar reasons. -PRB

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.